Peanut Butter (Twennynine song)

 "Peanut Butter" is a song by funk/r&b band Twennynine, released in 1979 on Elektra Records as the first single from their debut album, Best of Friends.
-The song peaked at No. 3 on the US Billboard Hot R&B Singles chart.
+The song peaked at No. 3 on the US Billboard Hot R&B Singles chart and No. 83 on the main Hot 100 Charts.

 Critical reception

 Allmusic's Alex Henderson, in his review of Best of Friends, called Peanut Butter a "goofy funk smoker".